geobtaa/geobtaa.github.io/LOCAL_SETUP.md

-# Local Setup (Beginner-Friendly)
+# Local Setup

-This guide is written for a first-time, nontechnical setup.
+This guide is written for a first-time setup.
 All command-line steps below are run inside the **VS Code Terminal** on Mac (shell: `zsh`).

 ## 1. Install GitHub Desktop and clone the repository